Family stunned after police say successful banker shot cops

 Authorities have said little about Christian McCall beyond that he ran from his home in York after someone called 911 on Jan.
 16 and said he was beating his wife.
 McCall first shot at a police dog and his handler chasing him in the woods, then a few hours later ambushed three SWAT team members trying to find him, York County Sheriff Kevin Tolson said.

 McCall was released from a Charlotte, North Carolina, hospital on Thursday and taken to jail.
-He agreed Friday to be extradited back to York County to face murder, attempted murder and other charges.
+He agreed Friday to be extradited back to York County and was charged with murder, three counts of attempted murder, first-degree criminal domestic violence and four weapons charges.

+Arrest warrants released Friday said McCall punched his wife and hit her head against bricks, grabbed her wrist and pulled her hair, all while their 15-year-old daughter was in the home.

 Defense attorney Kevin Tulley said McCall had no money to pay him with a house under foreclosure, according to media reports.